Achilles Tendon Rupture, Pain & Surgery

 What Achilles tendon injuries are there?

 The Achilles tendon can be damaged in different ways.
+It may be hurting due to a gradual pathological process of tendinopathy or may acutely rupture.

-Causes: how does an Achilles tendon injury occur?
+How does an Achilles tendon injury occur?

 An Achilles tendon rupture most often occurs when restarting sports activities after a long break.
 Sports which incorporate quick changes in direction, such as football, tennis and squash, carry the biggest risk of injury.